MaterializeInc/materialize/doc/user/content/sql/create-materialized-view.md

 `CREATE MATERIALIZED VIEW` creates a materialized view, which lets you retrieve incrementally updated results of a `SELECT` query very quickly.
-Despite the simplicity of creating a materialize view, it's Materialize's most powerful feature.
+Despite the simplicity of creating a materialized view, it's Materialize's most powerful feature.

 ## Conceptual framework